storj/docs/app/dcs/api/s3/object-lock/page.md

 ## Instructions
 1. Register on [https://satellite.qa.storj.io](https://satellite.qa.storj.io/)
+    1. This satellite is separate from our production satellites, so you will need to create a new account.
+You may use the same email you use on US1, EU1 or AP1.
 2. [Generate S3-compatible credentials](docId:AsyYcUJFbO1JI8-Tu8tW3#generate-s3-compatible-credentials)
 3. Use [https://gateway.staging.storjshare.io](https://gateway.staging.storjshare.io/) with generated credentials:
 	1. The Object Lock alpha implementation is enabled only using this specific endpoint.